Benefits of exercise on the brain: How does exercise help?

-What exercise does to the brain
+What benefits does exercise do to the brain?

 Just like exercise promotes the growth of new muscle cells, exercise can help the growth of neurons!
 When we exercise our muscles, a protein called FNDC5 is released from the muscles.
 This triggers another protein in the brain, called brain-derived neurotrophic factor, or BDNF for short.
-This protein helps the brain nourish new synapses and connections, preserve exisiting connections, and plays a critical role in learning and memory.
+This protein helps the brain nourish new synapses and connections, preserve existing connections, and plays a critical role in learning and memory.
 The hormones released during exercise also contributes to the growth of more neural connections.
 These hormones also work to wash away some of the detrimental effects of stress.

 Benefits of exercise on the brain

 Ever heard of the “runner’s high”?
-Well it’s a real thing!
+Well, it’s a real thing!
 Endorphins are the body’s own pain killers, causing you to feel happy after intense exercise.
 The body also releases a chemical called endocannabinoid, which causes feelings of calmness after challenging exercise.
 There are so many things that exercise does for mental health, but here are a few:

-- reduce anxiety, depression and negative mood
+- reduce anxiety symptoms, depression and negative mood

-- boost self esteem
+- boost self-esteem

-- boost cognitive function
+- boost cognitive abilities